Martchus/passwordmanager/README.md

 ### Optional dependencies
 * When building any Qt GUI, the library qtutilities is required.
-* When building with Qt Widgets GUI support, the following Qt modules are required: core gui widgets
+* When building with Qt Widgets GUI support, the following Qt modules are required (version 5.6 or higher): core gui widgets
-* When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required: core gui qml quick quickcontrols2 kirigami
+* When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required (version 5.12 or higher): core gui qml quick quickcontrols2 kirigami

 ### Building this straight
-1. Install (preferably the latest version of) g++ or clang, the required Qt 5 modules and CMake.
+1. Install (preferably the latest version of) g++ or clang, the required Qt modules and CMake.
 OpenSSL, iconv and zlib are required as well but likely already installed.
 2. Get the sources of additional dependencies and the password manager itself.
 For the lastest version from Git clone the following repositories:
    ```